Learn Krmx

 Internal Messages in Krmx Protocol

 The Krmx protocol uses the above structure for its internal events during communication between clients and the server.
-All events that Krmx uses internally a represented by a message that uses the krmx/ prefix.
+All events that Krmx uses internally are represented by a message that uses the krmx/ prefix.

 {